grafana/tempo/example/docker-compose/distributed/readme.md

 running as separate components and configured to write data to S3 via MinIO, which presents an S3 compatible API.

-1. First start up the distributed stack.
+1. Start up the distributed stack.

 ```console
 docker compose up -d
 ```

-At this point, the following containers should be spun up -
+At this point, the following containers should be spun up:

 ```console
 docker compose ps